-- All students in kindergarten through eighth grade receive instruction in the core subjects of Religion, language arts, mathematics, social studies, and science.
-Technology is also integrated into the instructional program. - Students are also formed in Spanish, music, art, physical education, technology, library, and Catechesis of the Good Shepherd.
+- All students in kindergarten through eighth grade receive instruction in the core subjects of religion, language arts, mathematics, social studies, and science.
+Technology is integrated into the instructional program where appropriate as an educational tool. - Students are also formed in Spanish, music, art, physical education, technology, library, and Catechesis of the Good Shepherd.